Getting Engaged - Is it the Right Time?

 If things haven’t been going that well in you relationship there can be a tendency to try and fix it with a big gesture.
 Perhaps one of you cheated or you split up and got back together and now you want to prove your commitment.
 However, in the same way that having a baby isn’t a quick fix for a relationship.
 Neither is getting engaged.
 If you have issuing that need addressing in your relationship, getting engaged will only intensify them and put more pressure on you.The Time is Right

 Even if a proposal comes out of the blue and you weren’t expecting it, you will know if it feels right.
 Once you have been with your partner long enough to know if you are suited and that you work well together then you are likely to start considering your future.
 Enough marriages fail already that there is no point agreeing to something you don’t feel passionately about as you are just setting yourself up for failure.
 If you are in love and want to spend the rest of your lives with each other then that is a good reason to get engaged.
 Enjoy it, announce it and start planning the wedding – just know you are doing it for the right reasons.Getting engaged is an exciting and memorable event and you don’t want it to be marred by doubts.
-Know what is right for you and stick to it.Business energy with a difference
+Know what is right for you and stick to it.Business Energy With a Difference from Purely Energy

 Looking for better business energy options?
-Whether it’s advanced monitoring, new connections, or adjusting capacity, our sponsor, Purely Energy can help.
+Whether it’s advanced monitoring, new connections, or adjusting capacity, our sponsor Purely Energy can help.

 - Top Ten Romance Tips